qgis/QGIS-Documentation/source/docs/documentation_guidelines/cookbook_guidelines.rst

 :ref:`PyQGIS-Developer-Cookbook`, then you should follow some rules to enable automatic testing of the code snippets.

-Testing is really important because allows checking automatically the quality of the code.
-During testing, if the code is not good or is outdated, tests will fail, meaning that the code snippet has errors and needs to be fixed.
+Testing is really important because it allows automatic checking of the code.
+Code snippets with errors or code that uses outdated methods will fail and the notification will help you fix the problems.

 For testing, we use the `Sphinx doctest extension
 <https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html>`_.
 Refer to